-Note: Store in refrigerator and use within 1 month.
+Note: Store in refrigerator and use within one month.

-For increased breast milk, use in proximity of dosing mentioned above.
-Make sure you take the same amount as 3 teaspoons Anise seed per day.
-One teaspoon of Anise will be the same as about 25 ml Anise oil.
+For increased breast milk, use in proximity to the dosing mentioned above.
+Ensure you take the same amount as three teaspoons of Anise seed daily.
+One teaspoon of Anise will be the same as about 25 ml of Anise oil.

 Add the Anise seeds and oil in a pot.

-Transfer the mixture into a glass bottle and put into the fridge for 2 weeks.
+Transfer the mixture to a glass bottle and put it into the fridge for two weeks.

-Strain the Anise oil through a sieve and pour into a clean, airtight oil bottle.
+Strain the Anise oil through a sieve and pour it into a clean, airtight oil bottle.

 Anise and Breastfeeding Warnings

-- Consuming a lot of Anise does not have any serious side effects, but high doses can cause nausea and vomiting.
+- Consuming a lot of Anise has no serious side effects, but high doses can cause nausea and vomiting.

-- The intake of Anise can have an influence (reducing the efficiency) on some medications such as birth control pills and other Estrogen medication, as it acts like the hormone Estrogen.
+- Anise's intake can influence (reducing the efficiency) some medications, such as birth control pills and other Estrogen medication, as it acts like the hormone Estrogen.

-- The use of Anise (with its Estrogen-like properties) can affect people with a hormone-sensitive condition, such as breast cancer, uterine cancer, ovarian cancer, endometriosis, or uterine fibroids.
+- Anise (with its Estrogen-like properties) can affect people with hormone-sensitive conditions, such as breast cancer, uterine cancer, ovarian cancer, endometriosis, or uterine fibroids.

 - Stick to dosing, except if specified otherwise by a healthcare professional.

-- Allergies: Allergies might occur in people who are allergic to the same plant family such as asparagus, caraway, celery, coriander, cumin, dill, and fennel.
+- Allergies: Allergies might occur in people allergic to the same plant family, such as asparagus, caraway, celery, coriander, cumin, dill, and fennel.